 - Vacuum and clean cabinets – inside and out

-- Switch off, disconnect and clean all fitted kitchen appliances – stovetop, oven, microwave etc
+- Switch off, disconnect and clean all fitted kitchen appliances – stovetop, oven, microwave, etc

-- Clean the bathroom including the walls, sink, shower tray and vents
+- Clean the bathroom, including the walls, sink, shower tray, and vents

 - Vacuum and clean floors

-Top tip | Placing boxes of baking soda in the fridge and enclosed spaces like cabinets will help absorb moisture and odours, keeping the camper fresh and dry.
+Top tip: Place boxes of baking soda in the fridge and enclosed spaces like cabinets to help absorb moisture and odors.
+That will help keep it fresh and dry.

 3. Winterize Portable Camping Toilet